mavlink/rfcs/text/gnss-integrity-report.md

 ## Septentrio quality indicators

-To prevent Septentrio users from losing information previously transmitted by `GNSS_INTEGRITY`, a dedicated message could also be defined to carry Septentrio's quality indicators, preserving the four fields that were removed from the new `GNSS_INTEGRITY`.
+To prevent Septentrio users from losing information previously transmitted by `GNSS_INTEGRITY`, a dedicated message could also be defined to carry Septentrio-specific quality indicators, preserving the four fields that were removed from the new `GNSS_INTEGRITY`.
 While they cannot be populated by other vendors, they provide a simple and immediately readable health summary that is useful for ground station displays and operator situational awareness.
 This message could be optional, for example.

+**Proposed `GNSS_SEPT_QUALITY` message:**
 ```xml
 <message id="450" name="GNSS_SEPT_QUALITY">
     <description>Quality indicators for Septentrio GNSS receivers.</description>